1

 What We're Looking For

-• Direct, hands-on experience with pre-anesthesia testing operations.
-Workflow design, staffing models, risk stratification, optimization pathways, day-of-surgery cancellation reduction.
+• Direct, hands-on experience with at least one of: pre-anesthesia testing operations, perioperative service line leadership, OR scheduling and throughput operations, anesthesia department operations, or perioperative nursing informatics.
+Familiarity with workflow design, staffing models, risk stratification, optimization pathways, and day-of-surgery cancellation reduction.

-• A track record of leading nursing teams through significant clinical workflow change, ideally including technology-enabled change and earning adoption from frontline staff who started skeptical.
+• A track record of leading clinical teams through significant workflow change, ideally including technology-enabled change and earning adoption from frontline staff who started skeptical.

-• Strong cross-functional operating chops; you have managed people, owned outcomes, run governance, and partnered effectively with non-clinical leaders (product, engineering, sales, success).
+• Strong cross-functional operating chops.
+You've owned outcomes, driven decisions across functions, and partnered effectively with non-clinical leaders in product, engineering, sales, and client success.

-• Bachelor's degree required; advanced degree (MSN, DNP, MBA, MHA, or MD) preferred.
+• Bachelor's degree required.
+Advanced degree (MSN, DNP, MBA, MHA, or MD) strongly preferred.

-• Experience at or working with a health-tech, digital health, or healthcare AI company in a clinical leadership, advisor, or chief clinical officer capacity.
+• Experience at, or working with, a health-tech, digital health, or healthcare AI company in a clinical strategy, advisory, or clinical leadership capacity.

 • Familiarity with informatics standards, EHR integration realities (Epic, Cerner/Oracle), and the practical mechanics of clinical workflow data.